Robotix22/edk2-lime/README.md

 ## Status

-Can Boot into UEFI Shell
+Can boot and use SimpleInit

 ## Working